 If you wish to specialise in the research and evaluation area, you can also build a foundation in terms of engagement with the research literature and research methods, which provides an excellent platform for further postgraduate study, if you have included Practice-based research in educational technology (H809) (now discontinued).

 The increasing usage of social media and open content by educators and students to share knowledge and practice through online dissemination and an online conference if you include The networked practitioner (H818).

-The vocational relevance of the MA in Online and Distance Education goes well beyond the obvious category of teacher and trainer, and previous alumni have included librarians, media professionals, project managers, consultants, entrepreneurs, practice educators in nursing, and web developers.
+The vocational relevance of the MA in Online and Distance Education goes well beyond the obvious category of teacher and trainer, and previous alumni have included librarians, media professionals, project managers, consultants, entrepreneurs, other professionals in commerce, practice educators in nursing, and web developers.

 There is more information about how OU study can improve your employability in the OU’s Employability Statement from our Careers Advisory Service.
 You can also read or download our publication OU study and your career and look at our subject pages to find out about career opportunities.